sinedied/articles/articles/azure/mcp-function-runtime/mcp-functions-runtime.md

 There's no step 2 or 3.
 That's it! 😎

-> **Note:** We're not covering the authentication and authorization aspects of Azure Functions here, but you can easily [add those later if needed](https://learn.microsoft.com/azure/app-service/overview-authentication-authorization).
+> **Note:** We're not covering the authentication and authorization aspects of Azure Functions here, but you can easily [add those later if needed](https://learn.microsoft.com/azure/azure-functions/functions-mcp-tutorial?tabs=self-hosted&pivots=programming-language-typescript#enable-built-in-server-authorization-and-authentication).

-### Automated setup with GitHub Copilot

-While this change is pretty straightforward, you might want to automate this (boring) process.
-That's why we have AI tools for, right?

-My friend Anthony Chu created an awesome GitHub Copilot prompt that automates this entire setup process.
-Just ask Copilot to use the prompt from [create-functions-mcp-server](https://github.com/anthonychu/create-functions-mcp-server) and it will:

-- Add the necessary configuration file
-- Set up the Infrastructure as Code

-If you're not using Copilot, you can also copy the prompt instructions from the repo in your favorite AI coding assistant.

 ## Real-world example: Burger MCP Server